Palimony Lawyer in Jacksonville

 How can you secure palimony payments in Jacksonville, FL?

-If you have been involved in a long-term relationship and made agreements
+If you have been involved in a long-term relationship and made a written

-with the other party that were written down regarding future support or
+agreements with the other part regarding future support or financial considerations,

-should speak to a Jacksonville divorce attorney, as it may be possible
+you should speak to a Jacksonville divorce attorney.
+It may be possible

 to pursue a financial settlement based on the written agreement, treating